Dreaming of a road trip abroad?

-However, driving is not suitable in all destinations because in some places it can bring you more hassle than advantages.
+However, driving is not suitable for all destinations because sometimes it can bring you more hassle than advantages.

-For example, it can be easier and cheaper to use public transportation in busy cities and towns in which the traffic is heavy and slow, while parking is usually limited and expensive.
+For example, it can be easier and cheaper to use public transportation in busy cities and towns where traffic is heavy and slow.

-In such destinations, it can be a good idea just to rent a car if and when you are heading out of the city.
+In such destinations, it can be a good idea just to rent a car when you are heading out of the city.

-In such cases, you might consider renting a scooter or motorbike rather than a car, but be aware of scams and make sure you are fully covered by insurance.
+In such cases, you might consider renting a scooter or motorbike rather than a car, but be aware of scams and ensure you are fully covered by insurance.

 Alternatively, hire a local driver or join a tour.